 Get the most out of your phone with the right iOS game for every mood and situation.

 It’s amazing all the useful things that you can do with your smartphone.
 You can keep your life organized, stay on top of work emails, even run an entire business from your phone.

 But, your phone is also a great source of fun.
-When you’re stuck on your daily commute, waiting for the doctor, or standing in line for what seems like forever, iPhone games can save you from boredom.
+When you’re lying on your couch, waiting for the doctor, or standing in line for what seems like forever, iPhone games can save you from boredom.
 Since the Apple store offers several million games, it’s hard to know which ones are worth downloading and which are a waste of time.
-Here are our recommendations for the things that make an iPhone game stand out from the rest.
+Here are our recommendations for the best iOS games to keep you entertained.

 No matter what type of game you're playing, you want to be served crisp graphics that draw you into the game, but some of the games available stand out simply because of their stunning visuals.
 Monument Valley is one of those.
 The captivating, entrancing Escher-like architectural creations that slide around as you change perspective are what makes the game so popular.
 Tiny Wings also succeeds on the strength of its graphics, because it’s a simple game that charms you with its visuals.

 Florence, meanwhile, has been celebrated for its captivating, lifelike graphics that champion mood over flashiness.
 Its stark, evocative depictions of real-life atmospheres are borderline poetic and perfect for collapsing the distance between you and the characters online.